 Home Power's visionary founders, Karen, and Richard Perez were part of the cultural awakening that was San Francisco in 1968.
 In 1970 they headed north to homestead a piece of off-grid property in a remote corner of southwestern Oregon called Agate Flat.
 In 1982, Karen and Richard purchased their first solar-electric module, and it sparked the vision that would grow into Home Power.

 With the help of family and friends and the first Macintosh computer, Karen and Richard founded Home Power, “The Hands-On Journal of Home-Made Power,” in 1987.
-The publication quickly became not only a pathway for information exchange but also a platform that focused the experience and talent of a community that was dedicated to ending the use of fossil fuels and creating a new, post-carbon era powered by clean energy.
+The publication quickly became a platform for end-users and professionals alike to share their experiences designing, building and living with renewable power systems.

 Actions that originate from people, organizations, and movements occur at a given place and time.
 The act itself may be a quick flash of an idea or a sustained effort like Home Power that crosses decades.
 We hope that Home Power's archive content will continue to educate and inspire clean energy advocates everywhere, for years to come.